 3.3 Consideration of Direct and Circumstantial Evidence; Argument of Counsel; Comments by the Court

 As I said before, you must consider only the evidence that I have admitted in the case.
 Evidence includes the testimony of witnesses and the exhibits admitted.
-But, anything the lawyers say is not evidence and isn’t binding on you.
+But anything the lawyers say is not evidence and isn’t binding on you.